-Depending on what’s happening in our lives, it can sometimes be difficult to reflect on what we’re working through and remind ourselves of how far it is we’ve actually come.
-We all need moments where we get to pause and celebrate what has gone well and consider any progress made, especially if we’re in the middle of some kind of struggle.
+Depending on what’s happening in our lives; it can sometimes be challenging to reflect on what we’re working through and remind ourselves about how far we’ve come.
+We all need moments where we get to pause and celebrate what has gone well and reflect on the progress made; especially if we’re in the middle of some kind of struggle.

 Here are 8 Beneficial Mental Health Writing Prompts …

 1. | Name one thing you are grateful for and how it improves your day-to-day.

 2. | What have you overcome in the past that you thought you wouldn’t be able to?
 Reflect on what you did and how this helped you.

 3. | What have you made progress with recently?
 Think about your next step and what you can do today to accomplish it.

 4. | What coping mechanisms do you use that work really well for you?
 Is there anything new you can add to your mental health toolkit that helps with your nerves or anxiety?

 5. | List 3 activities that help you support your mental, emotional and/or physical health.
 When was the last time you did them?
 If you can, do at least one of them today.

 6. | If you were talking to yourself like you were one of your friends, what advice/support would you give?
 Are you as kind, forgiving and encouraging to yourself as you are to them?
 Make a point of using positive self-talk whenever you can.